Alma-L/ML_Intrusion_Detection/README.md

 - Rinesa Bislimi

 ---
-By combining two cybersecurity intrusion datasets from Kaggle, we have created a comprehensive dataset that enhances the detection of cyber threats and attacks.
-The Cybersecurity Intrusion Detection Dataset contains network traffic data with detailed features such as packet headers, protocol types, and traffic patterns.
-This enriched dataset is designed to train and evaluate machine learning models, improving their ability to detect and prevent intrusions effectively.
+By combining two cybersecurity datasets from **Kaggle**—[Intrusion Detection Dataset ](https://www.kaggle.com/datasets/dnkumars/cybersecurity-intrusion-detection-dataset) and [Network Traffic Dataset](https://www.kaggle.com/datasets/mohdzia356/network-traffic-data-for-intrusion-detection)—we have created a comprehensive and enriched dataset to improve the detection of cyber threats and attacks.
+This merged dataset includes detailed network traffic information, such as packet headers, protocol types, and traffic patterns, providing a robust foundation for analyzing and identifying intrusions.
+Designed to train and evaluate machine learning models, this dataset enhances their ability to detect and prevent cyberattacks effectively.
+The combined dataset consists of **20 columns** and **90,000 rows**, offering a rich resource for advancing cybersecurity research and threat mitigation.

 ---
 # Data Dictionary and Example Dataset